 Alongside her workshop activities in countless schools (both primary and secondary), throughout her freelance career she has worked on many educational projects in Museums and Arts Centres or Theatres such as The Barbican, London International Festival of Theatre, the British Museum, Abingdon Museum, the Commonwealth Institute, the Mousetrap Foundation, the Ragged School Museum, the Geffrye Museum, The Horniman Museum, Somerset House, the Theatre Museum, the V&A, the Unicorn Theatre and the Young Vic.
 She has also been involved in many projects for film and TV, including The Storymakers for CBeebies.

 For 2 academic years between 2001 and 2002 Anna worked as a visiting tutor teaching The Puppet as an Educational Tool and Puppetry and Special Needs on the HND Puppet Theatre Arts Course at the Scottish Mask & Puppet Centre (at the time accredited by Anniesland College of FE, Glasgow).

-In 2004 Anna returned (with Haviel Perdana) to her home town of Beverley in East Yorkshire.
-Since that time they have been able to tour to more diversely located regions.
-From 2005 – 2011, between theatre touring they have carried out ten Creative Partnerships residencies in primary schools in Hull, East Riding of Yorkshire, N. Lincolnshire and North Yorkshire.
+In 2004 Anna returned to her home town of Beverley, East Yorkshire and in 2017 moved to Hull.
+Since 2004 the company toured to more diversely located regions of the UK.
+From 2005 – 2011, between theatre touring, she carried out ten Creative Partnerships residencies with Haviel Perdana in primary schools in Hull, East Riding of Yorkshire, N. Lincolnshire and North Yorkshire.